-Even today, when many of us have more than we need, more than we can sometimes take care of, and yet refusing family heirlooms or a bequeathed gifts can feel like a betrayal.
-We feel we couldn't possibly get rid of them (let alone refuse them in the first place) for fear people will think us disrespectful or uncaring.
-So we end up living amongst inherited furniture or other things we don't like or don't have room for.
+Even today, when we often have more than we need or can take care of we accept these gifts because refusing bequeathed gifts can feel like betrayal.
+And once in our possession we feel we couldn't possibly get rid of them (let alone refuse them in the first place) .
+And so we end up living amongst inherited things that doesn't support our lives, and amongst stuff we don't like or don't have room for.

-Maybe, too, we fear if we let these things go our memories will go.
+Maybe we fear if we let these things go our memories will go, too.

-My parents had a grandfather clock that hung on the wall.
-It would ring every 15 minutes, and every hour it would ding and dong the appropriate number of times.
+For years, my parents had a grandfather clock that hung on the wall.
+It would ring every 15 minutes and every hour it would ding dong the appropriate number of times.

-While some people might really appreciate such a clock my memories of it aren't great.
+While some might really appreciate such a clock my memories of it aren't great.

-Whenever I visited Mom and Dad when the kids were small I was usually very sleep-deprived, and that darn clock was always waking me up, robbing me of precious much-needed rest.
+Whenever I visited Mom and Dad when the kids were small I was usually very sleep-deprived and that darn clock was always waking me up and robbing me of much-needed rest.
 I would even attempt to cover it with towels to muffle the sound before bed at night.
 Still, it would wake me.

-I chose not to accept it even though I loved him; I already have enough clocks, it triggered bad memories (horrible sleep deprivation) and I knew I didn't need it to remember him.
+I chose not to accept it even though I loved him; I already have enough clocks, it triggered bad memories (horrible sleep deprivation), it deserved to be with someone who would really love it.
+Plus I knew I didn't need it to remember him.

 Which brings me to applesauce.

 I decided I could be helpful by making applesauce from a huge bunch of apples that were threatening to go bad.
-While I sat peeling them, my mother, who wasn't talking much at that stage, watched me and told me what a patient person I was.
+While I sat peeling them, Mom, who wasn't talking much at that stage, watched me and she told me what a patient person I was.

 I couldn't have felt more close to them while I peeled apples yesterday than if I had a room full of heirlooms.